-The Dana Center Mathematics Pathways (DCMP) grew out of the collaboration between the Dana Center and the Carnegie Foundation for the Advancement of Teaching to develop the Statway™ and Quantway™ programs.
+The DCMP grew out of the collaboration between the Charles A. Dana Center and the Carnegie Foundation for the Advancement of Teaching to develop the Statway™ and Quantway™ programs.
 This fruitful and productive joint enterprise helped the Dana Center better understand the challenges of implementing math pathways at scale.
 In particular, Uri Treisman, the executive director of the Dana Center, saw a need for increased attention to policy and coordinated action across an entire system.

 The Texas Association of Community Colleges (TACC) stepped forward to work collaboratively with the Dana Center to develop and refine this state–level approach.
 The Dana Center and TACC launched the New Mathways Project (NMP) in 2011.
 The reach and impact of the Dana Center Mathematics Pathways model owes much to the leadership and commitment of the many college presidents, faculty, administrators, advisors, institutional researchers, and student support staff in Texas who engaged in this early work.

 Our state–level work led to a paradigm shift from building pathways around a specific curriculum and course structure to defining pathways guided by a set of organizing principles that allow room for local decision making and customization.
 This shift led to the development of the DCMP model, which is based on four principles.
 We at the Dana Center refer to this approach as "coherence without uniformity."

 Through the work in Texas, we began expanding our view of whom math pathways should serve.
 While much of the early work focused on increasing success of developmental students at community colleges, we came to understand that all students would benefit from well–designed math pathways aligned to their programs of study regardless of their placement level or type of institution.
 This understanding broadened our vision to one in which mathematics pathways are the normative practice across all sectors of higher education.